glisak/Rhetos-wiki/Create-your-first-Rhetos-application.md

             * DslScripts\
     ```
 3. Initialize the Git repository:
-   1. Download the "[.gitignore](https://raw.githubusercontent.com/Rhetos/Bookstore/master/.gitignore)" file and place it in the Bookstore root folder (it is a default Visual Studio gitignore file with added Project build output).
+   1. Download the ".gitignore" from <https://raw.githubusercontent.com/Rhetos/Bookstore/master/.gitignore>, and place it in the Bookstore root folder (it is a default Visual Studio gitignore file with added `dist` subfolder that contains this project's output binaries).
    2. Open command prompt in the Bookstore folder and run the following commands:
-      ```
+      ```Text
       git init
       git add .
       git commit -m "Initial project structure"